Bullfrog Foundation Waterproofing and Mold Remediation official company logo featuring a climbing green frog in a safari outfit

 Removal and Surface Treatment

 We remove all mold-affected material, then treat exposed surfaces with EPA-approved fungicidal solution.
 We do not spray over mold or encapsulate without removing it.
+We neutralize the salt residue left by surge water, because it holds moisture and restarts growth if you only dry over it.
 Everything that is contaminated comes out.

 4